BYOc Hutchinson 2018

 solicit some interest or choices ahead of time.

 First of all, there is the famous Cosmosphere & Space Museum just a few blocks away.
 With an IMAX dome theater, planetarium, and vast museum containing the 2nd largest collection of US space artifacts in the world and the largest collection of Russian space artifacts outside of Russia, you can spend the day and not see everything.
 I highly recommend Dr. Goddard's Lab!
 And ask Charlie about the Space Camps and the Future Astronaut Training Programs!
 Among the exhibits of this Smithsonian affiliate are the recovered Mercury capsule "Liberty Bell 7" from the ocean floor and the actual Apollo 13 Command Module, "Odyssey."
-With 15 or more we can get a group discount.

 The Kansas Underground Salt Museum is just a couple of miles away and 650 feet underground.